Aliases for TMPRSS2 Gene

 TMPRSS2 (Transmembrane Protease, Serine 2) is a Protein Coding gene.
-Diseases associated with TMPRSS2 include prostatic acinar adenocarcinoma and prostate adenocarcinoma.
-Among its related pathways are Transcriptional misregulation in cancer and Coregulation of Androgen receptor activity.
+Diseases associated with TMPRSS2 include prostatic acinar adenocarcinoma and influenza.
+Among its related pathways are Influenza A and Transcriptional misregulation in cancer.
 GO annotations related to this gene include serine-type endopeptidase activity and scavenger receptor activity.
-An important paralog of this gene is HPN.
+An important paralog of this gene is TMPRSS11A.

 UniProtKB/Swiss-Prot for TMPRSS2 Gene